yugabyte/yugabyte-db/docs/content/preview/explore/change-data-capture/cdc-tutorials/cdc-azure-event-hub.md

 | 4 | ADLS (Azure Data Lake Services) Gen2 | CDC data from the Azure Event Hub is saved to ADLS Gen2 in Parquet format |
 | 5 | Azure Synapse workspace | Azure SQL Pools and Spark Pools can be used to analyze the CDC data from Yugabyte in near real time |

-## Getting Started

 ### Prerequisites

-To get started, you'll need to have
+To get started, you'll need the following:

 - YugabyteDB Anywhere database with CDC enabled
 - An Azure Event Hubs instance
 - An Azure Synapse Analytics workspace with SQL Pools and Spark Pools.
 Tables can be created in the SQL Pools to house the CDC data.
 - An Azure Data Lake Storage Gen2 account.
 The Yugabyte CDC data resides in this Storage account and can be queried using external tables in Synapse SQL Pools.

+## Get Started

-Use the following steps to move YugabyteDB CDC data into Azure Synapse Analytics with the YugabyteDB Debezium Connector that streams data into Azure Event Hubs.
+Use the following steps to move YugabyteDB CDC data into Azure Synapse Analytics using the YugabyteDB Debezium Connector that streams data into Azure Event Hubs.
 This data can be stored as Avro/JSON/Parquet in Azure Data Lake Storage Gen2 and then accessed via SQL Pools or Spark Pools in the Synapse workspace.

 ### Step 1: Create an Event Hubs namespace and Event Hubs